Learn More about Helen

 Upon arrival at Auschwitz, Helen’s grandfather was beaten and thrown into a truck for refusing to desecrate his Torah scroll.
 Her mother was holding her younger brother when a guard tried to pull him from her, taking him to the left and sending her to the right.
 The guards beat her as she ran after her son, pleading with them to let her go to the left with him.
 Meanwhile, Helen and her sister, Sylvia, were sent to the right, where they could do nothing but watch as their grandmother, younger brother, and mother disappeared to the left.
 The girls never saw their family again.

 Helen and her sister remained in Auschwitz for about five weeks before they were sent to Germany to work at a munitions factory with 2,000 other girls.
 There they loaded empty shells with gunpowder, but the ventilation was poor and the gunpowder was poisonous.
 It burned the girls’ skin and eyes, turning them yellow; hundreds died under such conditions.

 By the time the factory was bombed in the spring of 1945, there were only about 500 girls left.
 Although very weak, Helen survived with the help of her sister.
 They were loaded onto trucks and sent to Bergen-Belsen, where soldiers of the British 11th Armored Division liberated them on April 15, 1945.
 Helen and Sylvia both fell ill in the camp and, after a brief separation, were sent to Sweden to recuperate.

 After the War

 In 1946 Helen and Sylvia immigrated to the United States to live with an older sister in Brooklyn.
 Helen married Abe Goldkind in 1947 and they had three children.
-She now has eight grandchildren and seven great-grandchildren.
 A longtime volunteer at the Museum, Helen continues to be a strong advocate for freedom and human rights, particularly for the people of Darfur.

 Why I Volunteer